 Patient Bill of Rights

 Cullman Regional wants you to have the best possible care as prescribed or recommended by those who are treating you.
 We want you to know what your rights are as a patient as well as what your obligations are to yourself, your physician and the hospital.
 We encourage you to talk openly with those involved with your care.
-Access the complete Patient Rights & Responsibilities form in a printer-friendly PDF format now.
-Download pdf version
+Click here to access a PDF version of the Patient Rights and Responsibilities.

 You Have the Right: